H-IAAC/simulated_driving_behavior/README.md

 These can be found and modified in the ```source/sim/carlaDriverBehParameters.csv``` and ```source/sim/sumoDriverBehParameters.csv``` files.

 All the values of the parameters used in the experiment can be found in the `configs` folder.
-The `_fixed` sulfix means it has been set manually and you are free to change them; the `_llm` sulfix means it was generated using the LLM.
+The `_fixed` sulfix means it has been set manually and you are free to directly change them; the `_llm` sulfix means it was generated using the LLM and values are going to be a little bit different each time.
+If you want to adjust the LLM behavior, you may change the ```source/sim/carlaDriverBehParameters.csv``` and ```source/sim/sumoDriverBehParameters.csv``` files to remove, add or change parameters descriptions; or you can modify the LLM prompt under ```source/sim/llm_api.py```.

 The LLM in fact gives a probability distribution for each parameter for each behavior.
 We then sample from the distribution to create as many set of parameters as desired.
 The distributions can be seen at the `_dists` files, the minimum and max values are used as 5% tais of a normal distribution.